 Tribes will also be eligible to apply to NTIA for the Tribal set-aside in the Digital Equity Capacity Building Grants, which NDIA expects to total between $53-$68 million.
 We expect the first of three Notice of Funding Opportunities (NOFOs) from NTIA in fall 2024.

-State Equity Capacity Building Grants
+State Digital Equity Capacity Building Grants

 Tribes are eligible to apply for subgrants from states under the State Digital Equity Capacity Grants.
 We expect the first states to open their grant process at the end of 2024 or early 2025.
 Amounts and timelines will vary by state.